1951 – 2000

 Also in 1996, due to the ineffectiveness of the federal crop insurance, a taskforce consisting of Iowa Farm Bureau, Farm Bureau Mutual, and Iowa State University economists set out to create a better product.
 The result was the Revenue Assurance program currently used today.
 What’s not well known is that the Revenue Assurance solution was given to U.S. Department of Agriculture (USDA) at no cost, without any royalty fee for the first time in USDA history.
 The cumulative savings for American taxpayers is in the billions of dollars and increases every year.

 In 1998, Iowa Farm Bureau developed the Ag Leaders Institute – a yearlong training program to prepare Iowa members for leadership roles within Farm Bureau and beyond.
-To date, 20 classes (450 total members) have graduated from the Ag Leaders Institute.
+As of 2017, 20 classes (450 total members) have graduated from the Ag Leaders Institute.
 Ag Leaders graduates have gone on to become Farm Bureau board members, farm commodity group leaders, county supervisors, school board members, state legislators and more!